 Judy Estler – Darby, MT

-Judy joined Teller's Board in June of 2013.
+Judy joined Teller’s board in June of 2013.
 She is a former hospital administrator and currently is a director of the Friends of the Darby Library.
 She also serves on the Darby Community Public Library Board.
-She and her husband, Dick, have been volunteers and donors to Teller for the past 13 years, doing everything from planting trees, to stuffing envelopes, to helping orchestrate our TNT fundraiser each year.
+She and her husband, Dick, have been volunteers and donors to Teller for many years, doing everything from planting trees, to stuffing envelopes, to helping orchestrate our TnT fundraiser each year.

 Dan Huls – Corvallis, MT

 Dan previously served several terms as a Teller board member and rejoined the board in 2011.
 Dan is a fourth-generation “Bitterrooter” where he and his wife, Joanie, and the Huls family own and operate Huls Dairy Inc. in Corvallis.
 Dan is a strong advocate of land conservation and played a leadership role in the formation of the Ravalli County Open Lands Bond program.
 Dan served several terms as president on the Ravalli County Planning Board and is currently serving as vice chair of the Ravalli County Right to Farm & Ranch Board, director on the Mountain West Co-Op Board, trustee for the Corvallis Canal & Water Company, and commissioner of the Humble Drain.